 Intelligent pre-law students know that the most important factor affecting the quality (and enjoyment) of any University course is the instructor teaching it.
 LSAT Prep courses run 3-4 times longer than most college courses, making the instructor even more critical.

 For this reason, and in stark contrast to the industry norm, ScoreItUp does not use part-time or student instructors with questionable teaching credentials and motivation, or who lack a law school education.
 Every lesson is guaranteed to be taught by its owner, Mark Sacks.
 Mark’s teaching style is designed to provide exceptionally clear and precise LSAT Prep instruction in an engaging and lighthearted atmosphere that encourages students to succeed.

-Mark’s students have seen extraordinary increases in their LSAT scores and gained acceptance into the nation’s top law schools (including Harvard, Stanford, Columbia, Chicago, NYU, UC Berkeley (Boalt), Penn, Virginia, Michigan, UCLA, USC, UCI, etc.).
+Mark’s students have seen extraordinary increases in their LSAT scores and gained acceptance into the nation’s top law schools (including Harvard, Stanford, Columbia, Chicago, NYU, UC Berkeley (Boalt), Penn, Virginia, Michigan, Duke, UCLA, USC, UCI, etc.).
 In addition, Mark earned a record achievement in 2012 by personally coaching multiple students to perfect 180 LSAT scores.

 - Harvard Law School graduate (also accepted into Stanford, UC Berkeley (Boalt), UCLA, and UC Hastings law schools).

 - UC Irvine Lecturer (taught over 35 full-length law courses to undergraduate students and working professionals at UCI, Chapman, and Cal State Fullerton).